The creative process has always been an important part of my life. Here I share some basics to help you along the road to creativity.

 Making Something Out of Nothing Much

 Even if you use reusable grocery bags (and you should!), this kind of plastic bag is easily collected from friends.
 Don't tell, but I've even been known to raid the recycle containers at the grocery store to pick out a few of the colors I like.
-My one rule is, never buy a plastic bag!
+My one rule is never to buy a plastic bag!

 I have pictured several different totes that were made from recycled bags.

-The Crochet Beach Bag:
+The Crochet Beach Bag

-Crochet Medium Sized Tote Bag (tan):
+Crochet Medium Sized Tote Bag (Tan)

 This tote bag is the right size to use as a purse, but I use it as a tote when I want to carry an extra pair of shoes with me.
 I liked using the tan grocery bags for this as I think it looks more like straw.
 This was done in a single crochet.
 It took longer to do, but the weave is tighter and small items are less likely to work their way through it.

-Crochet Medium Sized White and Black Beach Bag:
+Crochet Medium Sized White and Black Beach Bag

 This bag was my very first project and has lots of mistakes.
 I don't care because I love the way it came out and it's perfect for carrying my current crochet project.
 Again, it's done in double crochet.
 The white plastic bags are easy to find.
 The contrasting black trim was made from strips of black trash bags.

-Crochet Water Bottle Holders from Recycled Plastic Bags:
+Crochet Water Bottle Holders From Recycled Plastic Bags

 These were done in brown or white with contrasting colors.
 They are a great 1st project because they only take 5 or 6 bags and are quick and easy in double crochet.
-I like them with a shoulder length strap that's easy to sling over my shoulder when walking.
+I like them with a shoulder-length strap that's easy to sling over my shoulder when walking.

 Continuous Strip Method of Cutting Bags

 By cutting the bags in the continuous strip method, you will have one long strip of plastic "yarn" to crochet.
-This method is very similar to the method I use to cut T-shirts for the T-shirt Rug project.
+This method is very similar to the method I used to cut T-shirts for the T-shirt Rug project.

-Prepare the bag
+Step 1: Prepare the Bag

-- Smooth out bag
+- Smooth out the bag

 - Cut off the handles at the top and the seam at the bottom.

-Fold the bag
+Step 2: Fold the Bag

-- Open up the folds and smooth out the bag which is now a tube.
+- Open up the folds and smooth out the bag, which is now a tube.

-- Fold the bag so that the top half is within a one and a half inches of the bottom half.
+- Fold the bag so that the top half is within one and a half inches of the bottom half.

 - Fold up from the bottom, but leave the top one and a half inches sticking out.

-Cut the bag
+Step 3: Cut the Bag

-- Cut the bag as if you were cutting a fringe through the folds and to within a half inch of the top.
+- Cut the bag as if you were cutting a fringe through the folds and to within a half-inch of the top.

-- Unfold the folds and you will have a fringe that is still connected to the top.
+- Unfold the folds, and you will have a fringe that is still connected to the top.

-- Open the tube slightly at the top and slide your hand into it separating the front and back portions of the bag and letting the strips hang free.
+- Open the tube slightly at the top and slide your hand into it, separating the front and back portions of the bag and letting the strips hang free.